tridactyl/tridactyl/src/static/newtab.md

 Also, if you want to use a new tab page provided by another extension, make sure to install said extension after Tridactyl.
 Uninstalling and re-installing the other extension should work too.

 Alternatively, if you don't need Tridactyl to work on the new tab page, you can install the beta build without new tab page.
 You can get it [here][nonewtablink].
-To migrate your configuration across builds, see [this comment][migratelink] or [this issue](https://github.com/tridactyl/tridactyl/issues/1353#issuecomment-463094704).
+To migrate your configuration across builds, use `:mkt --clipboard` and `:source --clipboard`.

 ## FAQ